-For information regarding our outstanding stockholders' equity and potentially dilutive securities, refer to "Note 8 - Debt", "Note 10 - Convertible preferred stock", "Note 11 - Stockholders' equity (deficit)", "Note 12 - Warrants" and "Note 13 - Share-based compensation" in the Notes to Consolidated Financial Statements included in Item 8.
+For information regarding our outstanding stockholders' equity and potentially dilutive securities, refer to "Note 8 - Debt", "Note 10 - Stockholders' equity", "Note 11 -Warrants" and "Note 12 - Share-based compensation" in the Notes to Consolidated Financial Statements included in Item 8.
 Financial Statements and Supplementary Data of this Annual Report on Form 10-K, which is incorporated into this Item 1A by reference.